 Tel: +44 (0)20 7882 8717

-Our new MSc will directly address the skills gap in taxonomy and systematics identified by the Natural Environmental Research Council and Living with Environmental Change in their 2012 report Most Wanted II.
+Our new MSc directly addresses the skills gap in taxonomy and systematics identified by the Natural Environmental Research Council and Living with Environmental Change in their 2012 report Most Wanted II.
 Postgraduate and Professional Skills Needs in the Environment Sector.
-We will train a new generation of taxonomists in cross-disciplinary skills with many applications in academia, government, industry, consultancy and non-governmental organisations.
+We are training a new generation of taxonomists in cross-disciplinary skills with many applications in academia, government, industry, consultancy and non-governmental organisations.

 Careers in research-focused positions

 Some graduates from the School of Biological and Chemical Sciences apply their degree knowledge directly, working in research-focused positions such as chemistry consultants, molecular microbiologists and conservation officers in labs as far afield as Australia, South Africa and the USA.
 Many others pursue their academic interests from MSc to PhD-level, or from PhD to postdoctoral research associate or research fellows, and eventually to lectureships.
 Our MSc Plant and Fungal Taxonomy, Diversity and Conservation programme equips you with the knowledge and skills for PhD training in any area of taxonomy, molecular systematics, ecology, evolution, or more applied conservation work.

 The range of skills gained through our programmes, coupled with opportunities for extra-curricular activities, has enabled our MSc Plant and Fungal Taxonomy, Diversity and Conservation students to enter careers such as:

 - PHD Candidate at The James Hutton Institute

 - Botanical Horticulturalist at Royal Botanic Gardens, Kew,